-Singleness and Friendship at New Wine United 2019
+Singleness and Friendship at New Wine 2019

 I always enjoy my annual visit to New Wine conference, but this year we were in a new location – Peterborough – and there was talk of God doing something new within the New Wine church family and beyond.